 Once again, you should reach out to us BEFORE submitting the filing to LASC Civil if you see any payment error issues in this section.

-Additionally, once the court accepts the Request for Refund, the filer may reach back out to us via our Los Angeles Civil Payment Refund Inquiries form (https://www.efilinghelp.com/california/los-angeles-civil-payment-refund-request/) to request that we credit back our Service Provider Fee charged in the filing.
+Once the Court accepts the Request for Refund, the filer may reach back out to us via our Los Angeles Civil Payment Refund Inquiries form (https://www.efilinghelp.com/california/los-angeles-civil-payment-refund-request/) to request that we credit back our Service Provider Fee charged in the filing.
 LASC does not refund that on their end.

 Disputing Charges With Your Bank Does Not Resolve the Issue